-The Company concluded that the revenue from sales of goods is to be recognised at a point in time when the control of the goods has transferred to the customers.
+Revenue from sales of goods is to be recognised at a point in time when the control of the goods has transferred to the customers.
 Payment of the transaction price is due immediately at the point the customer purchases the goods.